cksystemsteaching/selfie/README.md

 How does the audio device get the attention of the CPU which is generally distracted by executing code that has nothing to do with audio?
 After all, the bits stored by the audio device will soon be overwritten by the device and thus lost forever, unless the CPU retrieves them before they are overwritten and then stores and processes them somewhere else.
 There are essentially two ways to do this.

 > Polling: Are we there yet, are we there yet?
-Interrupts: We are here!
+Interrupts: We are there!

 First, there is *polling*, that is, the CPU asking the audio device, rather than the other way around, if there is new information by executing instructions at regular time intervals that inspect the memory addresses or ports shared with the audio device.
 For this purpose, there is usually a specific memory address or port among the shared memory addresses or ports at which the audio device sets a bit called a *control line* when there is new data available at the remaining shared memory addresses or ports which are called *data lines*.
 Thus the CPU regularly *polls* the control line and, if there is new data, retrieves it from the data lines.
 When the CPU is done it may set the bit of another control line to acknowledge receipt of the data with the audio device which in turn may then send more data.
 With polling, the length of the time interval determines the *worst-case* latency since it may take at most one time interval for the CPU to find out that there is new data.
 The disadvantage of polling is that the CPU may poll many times before there is any new data rather than doing other more useful work.
 Polling is like the White Rabbit asking again and again: Did anyone say anything?
 Did anyone say anything?
 Did anyone say anything?
 Sounds impractical but polling, because of its simplicity, is not so bad, at least for high-latency I/O.